• Free shipping on all orders

 2. Mating Behavior

 When an intact male mates with an unspayed female, the copulation is brief, noisy, and seemingly aggressive.
 During the act, the female will scream at the male and attempt to either escape or attack him, so the tom bites the back of her neck.
-This helps hold her in place and ensures his safety — at least until he’s finished, because then he needs to get out of there!
+This helps hold her in place and ensures his safety until he’s finished.

 3. Showing Dominance

 In some cases, when a cat shows dominance over another cat, it happens because a new cat has been introduced into the household.
 This behavior can occur inside or outside when a cat is claiming territory.
-The neck is an easy spot to reach and features into their hunting instincts.
+The neck is easy to reach and a common target due to their hunting instincts.

 This instinct to dominate also shows up between two cats that know each other well.
 As long as the cat being bitten doesn’t seem to be in pain, it’s usually a combination of play and dominance.